Master of Forestry

 Applications for fall admission should be submitted by the end of March; those for spring admission by the end of November.
 Those seeking consideration for a School of Forest Resources scholarship should submit applications by January 15.

-1) Form an Advisory Committee: The Master of Forestry Advisory Committee is made up of a faculty advisor and two more members from the faculty or forestry professionals.
+- Form an Advisory Committee: The Master of Forestry Advisory Committee is made up of a faculty advisor and two more members from the faculty or forestry professionals.
 This usually happens by May of your first year in the program.

-2) Accreditation: The Master of Forestry is accredited by the Society of American Foresters (SAF), under its Forestry standard.
+- Accreditation: The Master of Forestry is accredited by the Society of American Foresters (SAF), under its Forestry standard.
 All graduates of this program need to meet these expectations by having completed a previous degree that has SAF accreditation or by completing the required courses indicated below.

-3A) Course requirements for students with a professional forestry degree accredited by the Society of American Foresters: Thirty (30) total credit hours are required for the MF degree.
+- a.
+For students with a professional forestry degree accredited by the Society of American Foresters: Thirty (30) total credit hours are required for the MF degree.
 At least fifteen (12) credits must be in graduate courses, including SFR 690 a three (3) credit problem course on a topic selected by the student and Advisory Committee.
 The remaining courses (400-level or higher) are selected by the student with the approval of the Advisory Committee.
 The Program of Study form, which outlines all required coursework, is typically filed with the Graduate School by May of your first year in the program.

-3B) Course requirements for students without a professional forestry degree accredited by the Society of American Foresters: Students with a BS or BA degree or its equivalent from a recognized University or College but no SAF-accredited forestry degree will follow the attached curriculum sheet: Click here for the MF Curriculum Any required course may be substituted or waived by the student’s advisory committee if the applicant can demonstrate a grade of B or higher in a comparable course from their prior education.
+- b.
+Course requirements for students without a professional forestry degree accredited by the Society of American Foresters: Students with a BS or BA degree or its equivalent from a recognized University or College but no SAF-accredited forestry degree will follow the attached curriculum sheet: Click here for the MF Curriculum.
+Any required course may be substituted or waived by the student’s advisory committee if the applicant can demonstrate a grade of B or higher in a comparable course from their prior education.
 Common examples would be the soil science and forest vegetation requirements.
 Other basic undergraduate prerequisites to the MF program are precalculus mathematics, principles of statistical inference, introductory biology, and introductory chemistry.
 If students lack one or more of these courses, then more than four semesters may be required to complete the program.
 Contact the Student Academic Services Coordinator to have your undergraduate transcript evaluated and a draft curriculum prepared.
 The Program of Study form, which outlines all required coursework, is typically filed with the Graduate School by May of your first year in the program.

-4) Master of Forestry Capstone Project: Students complete a capstone project to demonstrate their proficiency in forestry.
+- Master of Forestry Capstone Project: Students complete a capstone project to demonstrate their proficiency in forestry.
 This is not a thesis based on research, but rather a professional report which will be reviewed as critically as a thesis by the student’s Advisory Committee.
 This is often a comprehensive forest management plan, although other special projects can be developed.
 Students preparing a comprehensive forest management plan typically take SFR589 in fall of their second year, and SFR690 in spring of their second year.
 Students doing an alternative capstone take SFR690 in any semester.

-5) Final Capstone Presentation: Student will present and defend their professional report before their Advisory Committee.
+- Final Capstone Presentation: Student will present and defend their professional report before their Advisory Committee.

 Candice Goyette